danildenha/Astar.search/README.md

 The A* search algorithm is a widely-used pathfinding algorithm known for its efficiency in finding the shortest path between nodes in a graph.

+##Instructions to use
+- Download Pygame library on your device
+- Run the code on your IDE
+- Choose start and end points by clicking left button of your mouth
 ## Heuristic Calculation

 To efficiently determine the heuristic value, this project employs the Manhattan Distance calculation method.